-Semi-weighted keys are generally better for playing organ and synth sounds where subtle expression is not quite as important.
+Semi-weighted keys are generally better for playing organ and synth sounds, where subtle expression is not quite as important.
 It’s often about having the ability to play quickly with a fast action that allows for rapid note repeat.

 These are general rules and should always be considered but not at the expense of personal comfort.
-Many players feel more comfortable with a certain weight of key no matter what sound they are playing and that should be your main priority.
+Many players feel more comfortable with a certain weight of key no matter what sound they are playing, and that should be your main priority.

-Here are a few examples of what different types of musicians might need:
+Here are a few examples of what different types of musicians might need.

-Beatmakers and EDM Producers
+Beatmakers and EDM producers

-When you spend as much time on stage as you do recording it’s good to have something that fits both scenarios well.
-It’s most likely 61-keys to 88-keys would be needed to give you enough range for live work.
-Unless you are looping sequences then you will be focusing more on keys when playing live which means pads and DAW integration might not be so important.
+When you spend as much time on stage as you do recording, it’s good to have something that fits both scenarios well.
+It’s most likely 61 keys to 88 keys would be needed to give you enough range for live work.
+Unless you are looping sequences, then you will be focusing more on keys when playing live, which means pads and DAW integration might not be so important.

 Whatever you decide is the best weighted MIDI controller for you, just make sure it fits what you do.
-As we said, a keyboard with a million features is only good if you are going to use all of those features.
+As we said, a keyboard with a million features is only useful if you are going to use all of those features.

-When deciding between semi-weighted and fully-weighted keys use our suggestions above as a starting point then start to apply it to your situation.
-For example: How much space you have?
-Do you need to transport it easily?
-What kind of sounds do you use most?
+When deciding between semi-weighted and fully-weighted keys, use our suggestions above as a starting point, then start to apply it to your situation.
+For example, how much space you have, do you need to transport it easily, what kind of sounds do you use most?

-Ultimately, there are no bad keyboards on our lists, they are some of the best MIDI controllers with weighted keys around but it has to be the best for you.
+Ultimately, there are no bad keyboards on our lists, they are some of the best MIDI controllers with weighted keys around, but it has to be the best for you.